pereznetworks/My-Tic-Tac-Toe-Game/README.md

       The word "Winner" appears ...
       and the screen is that players color, Blue for X and Orange for O.

-    EXTRA CREDIT #4:

-        The name of the player who wins, is also shown.

     If it's tie, there was no winner... the screen is green and the phrase "It's a tie" appears.